 Do you want to have the freedom to start any type of business to come to France?

-Good news, the Profession Liberale visa doesn’t specify in restriction in terms of sector.
-You can open your gite in an old farm house, do online freelance work or even be a baker in France!
+Good news, the Profession Liberale visa doesn’t specify restrictions in terms of sector.
+You can have any type of activity or work with it.
+So, you can open your gite in an old farmhouse, do online freelance work or even be a baker in France!

-The immigration status doesn’t have restriction.
-However, the activity itself maybe restricted in terms of qualifications required.
+The immigration status doesn’t have restrictions.
+However, the activity itself may be restricted in terms of the qualifications required.

 Important: Make sure your self-employed or company’s activity is subject to specific regulations.
 If this is the case, you must meet the requirements in terms of qualifications/diplomas as well as any other conditions.

-Extra tips to prepare your “Entrepreneur / Profession liberale” visa request file
+Extra tips to prepare your application request file

-The following documents are not in the consulate list but may be a good idea adding to your file:
+The following documents are not on the consulate list but may be a good idea to add them to your file:

 - A synthetic one-page curriculum (French way of making a curriculum).

-- Articles about your activities (if it already exists), references, …
+- Articles about your activities (if they already exist), references, …

 - Proof of previous business sold,